 RLC manage a supply chain from forged input to a fully machined, processed (including painting) and assembled engine kit of parts, ready for engine installation.

-Similar to Hollow fan blades, RLC satisfy a significant volume of hollow guide vanes, where we produce “guide vane panels” for a customer.
+Similar to hollow fan blades, RLC produce a significant volume of hollow guide vanes.

-Equally, RLC produce other guide vane products using a variety of processes and materials.
-In all cases RLC discharge 100% of the relevant programme volumes, including the production of complex aerofoil shapes via 5-axis machining, where required.
+Equally, RLC produce other guide vane products using a variety of processes and materials, including the production of complex aerofoil shapes via 5-axis machining, where required.

 Building upon RLC’s experience of aerofoil manufacture, we have for over 15 years established the know how to produce very complex integrally bladed rotors or blisks.